polluks/appledoc/Developer Notes.markdown

 - Make sure all unit tests pass.
 - Validate all input paths are parsed.
 - Create HTML and validate few pages to see it's ok.
-- Create documention set and make sure no warning is emitted by appledoc.
+- Create documentation set and make sure no warning is emitted by appledoc.
 - Install documentation set and make sure it's available in Xcode.
 - Publish documentation set and make sure atom file is updated with new versions and xar file is generated.
 - Update build number with `ruby ~/Dropbox/Scripts/Custom/git-version.rb` (copy result to GBAppledocStringsProvider's appledocData).